Nobel Prize in Literature: Withdrawn, invalidated and unarchived nominations

-Between 1901 to 1970, literary historians and archivists noted that there were official nominees who were either withdrawn, invalidated or not archived in the Academy's nomination database.
+Between 1901 and 1970, literary historians and archivists noted that there were official nominees who were either withdrawn, invalidated or not archived in the Academy's nomination database.
 In 1911, the Swedish playwright August Strindberg was nominated for the first time by Academy member Nathan Söderblom but because the nomination "arrived too late", it was withdrawn and unarchived unlike any other nominations that were moved to the succeeding year.
 In 1904, José Echegaray's nomination letter "arrived late due to slow mail service" and Rudyard Kipling's had been temporarily misplaced.
 It was then decided by the Nobel committee to include both the nominations for 1904 and not moved for 1905.

 There have been nine recorded occasions when the nominations were declared invalid.
 The only nominations for Pedro Pablo Figueroa, Max Haushofer Jr., William Booth and Armando Alvares Pedroso were declared invalid by the Nobel committee because their respective nominators were found to be ineligible.
 Such declarations also occurred to Ernest Lavisse in 1911, Henriette Charasson in 1945, Teixeira de Pascoaes in 1945 and Enrique Larreta in 1945.
 Therefore, their names were withdrawn from the archives in those specific years.
 John Macmillan Brown's self-nomination under the pseudonym "Godfrey Sweven" was declared invalid due to the rule that nominations of oneself is impermissible.

 Permanent Secretary of the Swedish Academy Anders Österling revealed to the New York Times days before the announcement that Willa Cather, together with Ernest Hemingway, John Steinbeck, and Gabriela Mistral, was among the contenders for the 1944 prize.
-Despite the revelation, Cather's name has not included in the archives.
+Despite the revelation, Cather's name was not included in the archives.
 The prize was eventually given to Johannes V. Jensen.

+Statistics

+Spanish philologist Ramón Menéndez Pidal was never awarded despite the numerous nominations.

+With the annual revelation of nominated writers for the Nobel Prize in Literature, interesting facts are eventually uncovered between 1901 and 1975 such as the following: